About Bishop Thomas

 Bishop Thomas was enthroned as Bishop of Oakland and the East at St. George Cathedral in Pittsburgh (Borough of Oakland), Pennsylvania, on May 6, 2005.
 In August of 2006, he was awarded a Doctorate in Education from California Coast University.
 His Grace also sits on the editorial board of the journal Christian Bioethics, which is published by Oxford University Press.

 His Grace is also the author of several published articles, including "The Sanctification of Our Parish Life," "Human Embryonic Stem Cell Research: Its Importance in the Culture Wars," "Training Up a Child: Educational Options for Orthodox Christians," "An Orthodox University: Higher Education for Orthodox Christians" and "Sanctified Schooling: Working out Salvation Within Education."
-He also co-authored "The Emergence of Local Orthodox Christian Societies in America."
+He also co-authored "The Emergence of Local Orthodox Christian Societies in America," and has given presentations for the St. Tikhon's 2016 Continuing Education program including "Instructing your Spiritual Children for Salvation Through Faith in Christ Jesus: The Role of the Pastor in the Lives of Young People" and "Introduction to Orthodox Homeschooling."

 In 2006, the Church of St. George in Charleston, West Virginia purchased a chancery for the diocese, and in October of that year St. George was elevated to a cathedral, thus adding another see to the diocese.
 The diocese was then renamed the Diocese of Charleston, Oakland and the Mid-Atlantic.